bryancostanich/.conductor/README.md

 #### Initializing a Project

-To create a new Conductor project, navigate to the root directory of where you want to create your project, if you're using Git, this would typically be your repo directory.
+To create a new Conductor project, navigate to the root directory of where you want to create your project, if you're using Git, this would typically be your repo directory, and then:

 1. Launch Gemini:
     ```bash